LLAW3128 & LALS3001

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 3 Apply a variety of theoretical positions to both legal and literary texts.
+CLO 3 Apply techniques of close reading to both legal and literary texts

 2.2 LLB Programme Learning Outcomes (PLOs)